 - Run the coupling_coefficient_step1.lsf script file to calculate and export the coupling coefficients as a function of frequency.

 The coefficients will be saved to the [[coupling_coefficient.txt]] file.
 The coupling coefficient is the fraction of power that couples from the fundamental TE-mode in the straight waveguide to the fundamental TE-mode of the curved waveguide.
-Its value can be controlled by the coupling length of the gap distance between the bus waveguide and the ring resonator.
+Its value can be controlled by the gap distance between the bus waveguide and the ring resonator.
 The quality factor is a key parameter in different applications and is inversely proportional to the coupling coefficient.

 Step 2: Passive straight and bent waveguides